 This all kicked off right after I booked flights to surprise my dad for his 60th birthday.

-It was hard to find flights in the first place, and I was becoming concerned after listening to too many CBC interviews and scrolling too many Narcity posts on Insta.
-But my flights from New Zealand home to Canada went off without a hitch.
+My flights from New Zealand home to Canada went off without a hitch.
 I arrived at YYZ on time and well-rested.
 My checked bag was first off the carousel and in perfect condition.
 Life was good.
-I thought the internet was just being dramatic.
+I thought the internet was just being dramatic and stopped worrying about getting back.

 Surprising my dad was a big success (though for a moment I thought I’d given him a heart attack, he looked like this) and I enjoyed 3 weeks at home with my family.